vcc-csc212/sm21/_docs/labs/lab13/lab13.md

 |  Peek   | O(1)  |

 <details>
     <summary><strong>We learned last week that linked lists can have constant time insert and delete operations.
-Given a stacks's LIFO ordering and its constant-time operations, how do we modify a linked list for it to behave as a stack?</strong></summary>
+Given a stacks's LIFO ordering and its constant-time operations, how do we modify a linked list for it to behave as a stack?</strong> (after giving it some thought, click to reveal answer)</summary>

     <ul>
         <li>Since a stack has constant-time pushing (prepending), we need to ensure our linked list uses its head pointer correctly.</li>